Japan–Sri Lanka relations

-Second World War
+Historical relations

 The Easter Sunday Raid was the air raid carried out by Japan on Easter Sunday (5 April) 1942 on Colombo; a few days later Trincomalee was also attacked.
 These were undertaken as a part of commerce raiding and the harassment of the British Eastern Fleet in the Indian Ocean.
 Increasing resentment amongst the Sinhalese towards the Europeans led to more defections and popular support growing for a German or Japanese victory.

 Two young members of the Governing Party, Junius Richard Jayawardene (who later became president) and Dudley Senanayake (later the 3rd Prime Minister), held discussions with the Japanese with a view to collaboration to oust the British.
-Jayawardene later played a major role in re-admitting Japan to the world community at the San Francisco Conference (see Treaty of San Francisco#Ceylon's defense of Japan).
+Jayawardene later played a major role in re-admitting Japan to the world community at the San Francisco Conference (see Treaty of San Francisco#Sri Lanka's defence of Japan).

+Diplomatic relations with Japan were established in 1952, four years after Sri Lanka gained independence from the United Kingdom.